kanaria69/Mainecoco/README.md

-## I used to think I was indecisive, but now I'm not sure.
+## Where do sheep go to get their hair cut?
+The baa-baa shop.